 Inventory management refers to managing raw materials and finished goods directly related to production.
 The purpose of the warehouse inventory management process is to keep track of all inventory so that you never run out but also don’t have excess amounts sitting around unsold.
-Having a streamlined warehouse management system for optimizing the picking, packing, and putaway of your organization’s inventory can save you time and money while keeping your company running efficiently.
+Having a streamlined warehouse management application for optimizing the picking, packing, and putaway of your organization’s inventory can save you time and money while keeping your company running efficiently.

 Warehouse inventory management involves managing the storage and inventory of goods stored in a warehouse in real-time, as well as the processes of receiving, sampling, counting, and replenishing stock.
 Warehouse management is a greater part of the overall inventory management plan a company may implement, which involves purchasing goods from suppliers and ensuring products can be shipped safely and on time.
 This is accomplished by tracking stock while it’s in storage and optimizing the putaway and picking process when items are received or sent away from the warehouse.